-(Mar rk One) - ■ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2024 • , ш ' , HE SECURITIES EXCHANGE ACT OF 1934 Со mmission File Number: 0-51 142 LOGISTICS HO , (Exact Name of Registrant as Specifica in - Michigan (State or Other Jurisdiction of Incorporation or Organization) 38-3640097 (I.R.S.
-Employer Identification No.) 12755 E. Nine Mile Road Warren, Michigan 48089 (Address, inclu uding Zip Code of Principal Exe cutive Offices) (586) 920-0100 (Registran t's telephone number, including area code) Securities regi stered pursuant to Section 12 2(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, no par value ULH The NASDAQ Stock Market LLC Securities registe red pursuant to Section 12(g) of the Act: None Indic cate by check mark if the registrant is a well-know vn seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \square No ${\mathbb R}$ \boxtimes Indic cate by check mark if the registrant is not required d to file reports pursuant to Sec tion 13 or Section 15(d) of the Act.
-Yes □ No) X Indic Act cate by check mark whether the registrant (1) has filed all reports required to be a such shorter period that the res filed by Section 13 or 15(d) of the Securities Excha gistrant was required to file such reports), and (2) ınge to Ri eractive Data File required to be submitted pursuar onths (or for such shorter period that the registrant com finitions of "large accelerated f rated filer, a non-accelerated filer, a smaller reportiler," "accelerated filer," "smaller reporting comparates."
-Larg e Accelerated filer Accelerated filer \boxtimes Non- -accelerated filer Smaller reporting company Emerging growth company emerging growth company, indicate by check ma any new or revised financial accounting standard not to use the extended transition period for comply $13(a)$ of the Exchange Act. \square ying its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \square If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to $\$240.10D-1(b)$. \square Indicate by check mark whether the registrant is a shell company (as defined in Exchange Act Rule 12b-2).
-Yes □ No ⊠ As of June 29, 2024, the last business day of the registrant's most recently completed second quarter, the aggregate market value of the
+(Mark One)

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2024

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+Commission File Number: 0-51142

+(Exact Name of Registrant as Specified in Its Charter)

+Michigan (State or Other Jurisdiction of Incorporation or Organization) 38-3640097 (I.R.S.
+Employer Identification No.)

+12755 E. Nine Mile Road

+Warren, Michigan 48089

+(Address, including Zip Code of Principal Executive Offices)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, no par value ULH The NASDAQ Stock Market LLC

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗵

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes \Box No \boxtimes

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large Accelerated filer Accelerated filer X

+Non-accelerated filer Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of
+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. \square